Reverse Dieting Explained: Does It Really Boost Metabolism?

 When Reverse Dieting Is a Waste of Time

-• Body fat is still high
+• body fat is still relatively high

-• The deficit was moderate
+• the calorie deficit was only moderate

-• You plan to continue cutting
+• the person still wants to continue cutting

-The Psychological Advantage
+The Psychological Advantage of Reverse Dieting

-• Clear weekly targets
+• clear weekly calorie targets

-• Reduced binge risk
+• reduced binge risk

-• A sense of progression
+• a sense of progression after a hard cut

-This structure often prevents all-or-nothing behavior.
+That structure can reduce all-or-nothing behavior.

 What Science Actually Supports